goauthentik/authentik/website/docs/install-config/install/aws/index.md

 This stack will create the following resources:

-- AWS SSM secrets for the PostgreSQL user and the authentik secret key.
+- AWS SSM secrets for the PostgreSQL user and the authentik secret key
-- A VPC for all other resources.
+- A VPC for all other resources
-- A RDS PostgreSQL Multi-AZ cluster.
+- A RDS PostgreSQL Multi-AZ cluster
-- An ElastiCache Redis Multi-AZ cluster.
+- An ElastiCache Redis Multi-AZ cluster
 - An ECS cluster with two tasks:
-    - One for the authentik server.
+    - One for the authentik server
-    - One for the authentik worker.
+    - One for the authentik worker
-- An ALB pointing to the authentik server ECS task with the configured certificate.
+- An ALB (Application Load Balancer) pointing to the authentik server ECS task with the configured certificate
-- An EFS filesystem mounted on both ECS tasks for media file storage.
+- An EFS filesystem mounted on both ECS tasks for media file storage

-The stack will output the endpoint of the ALB that you can point your DNS records to.
+The stack will output the endpoint of the ALB that to which you can point your DNS records.

 ### Further customization